jerrelgordon/cse4820-TermProject-WPA-Cracking/README.md

 # CSE4820 Fall 2022 Project: WPA/WPA2 Cracking Automation

 ## INTRODUCTION
-For our term project, we decided to automate WPA/WPA2 Wi-Fi password cracking via use of the Aircrack-ng Suite (i.e., airmon-ng, airodump-ng aireplayng and aircrack-ng.)
+For my term project, I decided to automate WPA/WPA2 Wi-Fi password cracking via use of the Aircrack-ng Suite (i.e., airmon-ng, airodump-ng aireplayng and aircrack-ng.)
 This was achieved by writing three python scripts which were then called in a C++ program in order to produce an easy to use executable file.
-The idea behind our project is to allow an ethical hacker to take advantage of the Aircrack-ng suite without needing to know or remember how exactly to use each tool in the suite.
+The idea behind the project is to allow an ethical hacker to take advantage of the Aircrack-ng suite without needing to know or remember how exactly to use each tool in the suite.
 It will prompt the user for a wireless interface, and then prompt them again to enter the BSSID of the target network as well as a client connected to the network.

 ## LIMITATIONS OF THE TOOL
-Our tool suffers from two main limitations.
+The tool suffers from two main limitations.
 Firstly, the tool currently only targets WPA/WPA2 networks.
 It is currently not capable of targeting WEP or WPS networks, however future modifications can allow for this.
-This is as a result of challenges that we incurred while working on the WPA/WPA2 attack.
-With the time constraints to consider, we decided that it would be best if we focused on getting the WPA/WPA2 to work as best as possible instead of trying to extend the functionality of the tool and letting the entire tool suffer as a result.
+This is as a result of challenges that was incurred while working on the WPA/WPA2 attack.
+With the time constraints to consider, I decided that it would be best to focus on getting the WPA/WPA2 to work as best as possible instead of trying to extend the functionality of the tool and letting the entire tool suffer as a result.
 Secondly, the tool is currently not fully automated since it does ask the user to enter the BSSID of the target network and a client connected